 This course begins with an intensive study of the world’s physical geography.
-Students develop a thorough understanding of each continent’s major landforms and physical features, as well the earth’s most important waterways.
+Boys develop a thorough understanding of each continent’s major landforms and physical features, as well the earth’s most important waterways.
 This work segues into an examination of the Age of Exploration (1418-1620), the primary focus of the Grade Five history curriculum.
-Students study the historical context and motivation for exploration, the major explorers and their routes, and the dramatic impact exploration had on the world.
+Boys study the historical context and motivation for exploration, the major explorers and their routes, and the dramatic impact exploration had on the world.
 Maritime innovations such as the caravel and astrolabe, and the Columbian Exchange are also featured.
 In conjunction with Media Literacy (a course co-taught with Browning’s library staff), the curriculum emphasizes research and presentation skills through projects that blend technology with hands-on work.
 Major projects include an explorer profile, a traditional research paper on an indigenous civilization affected by European exploration, and detailed building of a model caravel at the Brooklyn Navy Yard.

 Grade Six: Ancient History

 The study of Ancient Greece and Ancient Rome is used to introduce middle school students to the basis of Western civilization.
 The particular aspects of these cultures examined include art, architecture, literature, politics, government, warfare and geography.
-Through the study of these topics, students become acquainted with the foundation of Western ideas.
-Map note taking and analytical essay writing skills are emphasized throughout the year.
+Through the study of these topics, boys become acquainted with the foundation of Western ideas.
+Map, note taking and analytical essay writing skills are emphasized throughout the year.
 Whole group, independent and collaborative approaches to work are used to spark interest.
 The main texts used are “The Story of Ancient Greece” and “The Story of Ancient Rome” by Suzanne Strauss Art.

 First Semester: Ancient Greece.
 The term begins with an exploration of Cretan and Mycenaean civilizations with an emphasis on mythology and archaeology.
 Students then move to an investigation of the Golden Age of Athens with particular focus on art, architecture, literature, government and warfare.
 Finally, the study of Ancient Greece concludes with an examination of the Peloponnesian War and Alexander the Great.
-Throughout the term, students practice note taking and essay writing skills.
+Throughout the term, boys practice note taking and essay writing skills.

 Second Semester: Ancient Rome.
 The term begins with an exploration of early Rome with an emphasis on geography and the story of Rome’s legendary founders.
-Students then move to an investigation of how the republican form of government worked.
+The boys then move to an investigation of how the republican form of government worked.
 Finally, the breakdown of the Republic following the Punic Wars and the rise of the Empire are examined.
 Students consider the similarities between Ancient Rome and the United States.

 American History I: 1491-1850.
 This course begins a two-year sequence in American history for Forms I and II.
 Form I studies the period from 1491 to 1850, while Form II begins in 1850 and moves to present-day United States.
-This course provides the vehicle for the transmission of important skills such as reading comprehension and analytical essay writing as well as the ability to draw inferences and detect bias in sources.
+This course provides the vehicle for the further development of important skills such as reading comprehension and analytical essay writing as well as the ability to draw inferences and detect bias in sources.
 Emphasis is placed on using primary source materials along with an accompanying textbook, American History by Prentice Hall.

 The course begins at the midpoint of the 19th century with expansion westward and the growing sectional crisis over the expansion of slavery.
 From a domestic standpoint, the growth of modern America characterizes this time—the Civil War, industrialization, rapid immigration, westward expansion and urbanization that define the second half of the century are examined in depth.
-America’s role on the world stage begins to be defined by the turn of the twentieth century, and its early forays with imperialism and role in World War I are investigated.
+America’s role on the world stage begins to be defined by the turn of the 20th century, and its early forays into imperialism and its role in World War I are investigated.